abinayaa2207/SN-Corporation-Sales-Analysis-/README.md

 4️⃣ The Central Region recorded the highest quantity sold (8498 units), followed by the North and South Regions.
 5️⃣ The sub-category Labels had the lowest sales at 5.6K, showing opportunities for improvement.

-# Business Questions for Exploration 🤔
+# **Sample Business Questions to Explore**

-This interactive dashboard answers important business questions, such as:
+Using this dashboard, you can easily answer key business questions such as:

-1.What is the total sales for the Bookcases sub-category?
+1. **What are the total sales for the "Bookcases" sub-category?**
-2.Which country achieved the highest and lowest sales?
+2. **Which country had the highest sales, and what is the exact amount?**
-3.How many orders were recorded in the Central Region?
+3. **Who is the most profitable customer?**
-4.Who is the most profitable customer?
+4. **How many sales were recorded in the "Central Region" for Chairs?**
-5.Which shipping mode had the 2nd highest orders in Q3 2018?
+5. **Which shipping mode brought in the second-most orders in Q3 2018?**

 # Technologies Used 🛠️
 *Power BI:* For creating visualizations and interactive dashboards.